pingcap/docs-cn/dm/deploy-a-dm-cluster-using-tiup.md

 ## Prerequisites

 When DM performs a full data replication task, the DM-worker is bound with only one upstream database.
 The DM-worker first exports the full amount of data locally, and then imports the data into the downstream database.
-Therefore, the worker's host needs sufficient storage space (The storage path is specified later when you create the task).
+Therefore, the worker's host space must be large enough to store all upstream tables to be exported.
+The storage path is specified later when you create the task.

 In addition, you need to meet the [hardware and software requirements](/dm/dm-hardware-and-software-requirements.md) when deploying a DM cluster.